SravaniKota09/chatgpt-sentiment-analysis/README.md

 chatgpt sentiment analysis using tf-idf
-This Jupyter notebook performs sentiment analysis on tweets about ChatGPT using machine learning techniques. dataset download from - 'https://www.kaggle.com/datasets/charunisa/chatgpt-sentiment-analysis' Here is the text without the symbols '*' and '#':
+This Jupyter notebook performs sentiment analysis on tweets about ChatGPT using machine learning techniques. dataset download from - 'https://www.kaggle.com/datasets/charunisa/chatgpt-sentiment-analysis'

 ChatGPT Sentiment Analysis Notebook Description